MicrosoftDocs/azure-dev-docs/articles/python/sdk/azure-sdk-library-usage-patterns.md

 ### Arguments for libraries based on azure.core

 These arguments apply to those libraries listed on [Python - New Libraries](https://azure.github.io/azure-sdk/releases/latest/#python).
+For example, here are a subset of the keyword arguments for `azure-core`.
+For a complete list, see the GitHub Readme for [azure-core](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/core/azure-core#configurations).

 | Name                       | Type | Default     | Description |
 | ---                        | ---  | ---         | ---         |